Lemon Bar Recipe

 - Press the dough into the prepared pan and bake for 15 minutes.
 Let the crust cool for 5 minutes.

-- Meanwhile, start the lemon filling by combine the eggs, flour, sugar, and lemon juice in a medium mixing bowl.
+- Meanwhile, start the lemon filling by combining the eggs, flour, sugar, and lemon juice in a medium mixing bowl.
 Mix until fully incorporated.

 - Pour the lemon filling mixture over the crust and bake for 25 minutes at 350°F. Let the lemon bars cool for at least an hour so they can fully set up.
 Dust the top with powdered sugar and serve.